0dot0repeating/badforum/README.md

 has the side effect of there only being one global administrator, as you can't grant roles with priority equal to your own.

-This does mean that the "Manage roles" on "All users" only allows users to see permissions, not modify them.
+This does mean that the "Manage roles" permission on "All users" only allows users to see permissions, not modify them.

 There is one exception to the outranking rule: if both users' highest ranked role is the "All users" role, or if both users are anonymous, they count as outranking